Anthony Robinson II's 2026 NBA Draft Chances

 Currently, the enticement from Robinson largely revolves around his defense, which was elite in his sophomore season.
 He was named to the SEC All-Defensive team, and was second in the conference in steals per game, averaging 2.
 His 6-foot-7 inch wingspan and pesky habits allow him to wreak havoc in passing lanes, and pressure ball handlers at the rate that few guards can.

-His ball pressure and lanky switch-ability are traits that NBA teams value highly at the guard position.
-In a league where mismatches are hunted nearly every possession, it's important to have guys like Robinson on the floor; mismatch proof.
+His ball pressure and lanky switch ability are traits NBA teams value highly at the guard position.
+In a league where mismatches are hunted nearly every possession, it's important to have guys like Robinson on the floor for mismatch proof.

-Given that Robinson is primarily an on-ball player, however, his chances for the 2026 NBA Draft likely revolve around his ability to operate as a true lead guard.
-What NBA scouts will likely be searching for his how Robinson handles more responsibilities, and a higher shot volume as he prepares to embrace his role as the Tigers' engine.
+Given that Robinson is primarily an on-ball player, however, his chances for the 2026 NBA draft likely revolve around his ability to operate as a true lead guard.
+What NBA scouts will likely be searching for is how Robinson handles more responsibilities and a higher shot volume as he prepares to embrace his role as the Tigers' engine.

 Robinson has yet to perform in a permanent high-volume role at the collegiate level, but Missouri seems to be counting on him to do so next season.
 Where he'll be looked at specifically is to up his 3-point rate, as team's want their lead guard to consistently be a threat to pull up from deep and keep the defense honest.